trvon/dotfiles/README.md

 # Linux Collection
-A few of my favorite scripts and Configurations
+		##### This is a work in progess

-## Work in progress
+		Here lies some of my configurations (dotfile) and scripts I made that I think are useful

-### Resources / Configurations
+### Directory Structure
-- Located in res folder
+		Scripts - Located in script folder.. lul

-### Currently working scripts
+		Res - Mainly dotfiles and directorys for .config

-scripts/backup.sh
+### Useful Working Scripts
-- Backs up files to res folder cleansetup.sh
+		update.sh - You have the option to back up your date files, located in your home directory or restore the files inside of the res folder to your home directory.

-- Wouldn't encourage use as of now
+		cleansetup.sh - Wouldn't encourage use as of now.
+Will eventually automate the setup of a clean arch install.
+Mainly haven't finished because I keep breaking my own install.